Kuru Kuru Kururin: Critical reception

-Kuru Kuru Kururin received mostly positive reviews from critics.
-It was praised for its simple yet addictive gameplay.
+Kuru Kuru Kururin received generally positive reviews from critics.
+It has been widely compared to the PlayStation video game Irritating Stick (1998).
+Kurt Kalata of Hardcore Gaming 101 described its inspirations were drawn from the Japanese game show Ucchannanchan no Honō no Challenger: Kore ga Dekitara 100 Man En, the Nintendo 64 video game Ucchannanchan no Honō no Challenger: Denryū Iraira Bō, as well as Irritating Stick.
+In comparison to the latter game, which Kalata described as obnoxious and "terminally bland", Kuru Kuru Kururin was described to contain "far more interesting" gameplay elements, such as the constantly spinning stick and the variety of obstacles in levels.
 Eurogamer rated the game a score of 9 out of 10 points.
 The reviewer lauded the game's learning curve and stated that there would be no other puzzle game on the Game Boy Advance at the time that can "rival Kuru Kuru Kururin for its sheer addictiveness and fun-value".
-Nintendo World Report, then known as Planet GameCube, gave Kuru Kuru Kururin the same score as Eurogamer and declared that it is "simple enough that anyone can pick this game up and play".
+Nintendo World Report gave Kuru Kuru Kururin the same score as Eurogamer and declared that it is "simple enough that anyone can pick this game up and play".
 The reviewer praised the game's multiplayer mode, which he described as "an absolute blast", as well as its lasting appeal, but also commented that the "cutesy" characters and music would be a turn-off for "a lot of people".
 Jeff Gerstmann of GameSpot rated Kuru Kuru Kururin 7.1 out of 10 and described its graphics as "simple but effective".
 He stated that the game is "excellent at filling up small periods of free time with its short, level-based nature".
 Computer and Video Games was less impressed by the game, rating it 5 out of 10.
 The reviewer declared the game to be "extremely frustrating" and said that it lacks "the perfect simplicity" of other puzzle games such as Mr. Driller and Tetris.
 Nonetheless, he also commented that the novel gameplay of Kuru Kuru Kururin "will find many fans" and that the multiplayer mode is "unexpectedly brilliant".

+The game was nominated by Eurogamer for Best Designer in their 2002 awards.
+Greg Howson writing for The Guardian considered it the only original offering of Nintendo's launch titles.
+In November 2001, writers for Computer and Video Games considered it the seventh best game on the Game Boy Advance, as well as the tenth best puzzle video game of all time.